SeldonIO/seldon-core/docs/source/contents/models/inference-artifacts/index.md

   - Follow the MLServer docs.
   - [docs](https://github.com/SeldonIO/MLServer/tree/master/runtimes/mllib)
 * - Tensorflow
   - Save model in "Saved Model" format as `model.savedodel`.
 If using graphdef format you will need to create Triton config.pbtxt and place your model in a numbered sub folder.
+HDF5 is not supported.
   - [docs](https://github.com/triton-inference-server/tensorflow_backend)
 * - TensorRT
   - Follow the Triton docs to create your model artifacts.